olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 ## Imaging formats

-From the inception of any new technology until a critical mass of entitites realise it's a good idea, there will be as many different imaging formats as their are equipment manufacturers or software companies.
+From the inception of any new technology until a critical mass of entitites realize it's a good idea, there will be as many different imaging formats as their are equipment manufacturers or software companies.
 Fortunately, medical imaging is pretty important and has been around for a while.
-The stone age lasted from whenever someone first thought of hooking an x-ray machine up to a computer up until the early 1990s, when [DICOM](http://en.wikipedia.org/wiki/DICOM) became an [ISO standard](http://www.iso.org/iso/catalogue_detail?csnumber=43218) and attained almost universal adoption for storage and transmission of most types of medical
+The stone age lasted from whenever someone first thought of hooking an X-ray machine up to a computer up until the early 1990s, when [DICOM](http://en.wikipedia.org/wiki/DICOM) became an [ISO standard](http://www.iso.org/iso/catalogue_detail?csnumber=43218) and attained almost universal adoption for storage and transmission of most types of medical